Frequently Asked Questions and Online Resources

 How does the ITC organize its work?

-Students participating in the ITC generally work in teams of two students under the close supervision of faculty members who are practicing attorneys in California, Michigan, New York and Washington, D.C.
+Students participating in the ITC generally work in teams of two students under the close supervision of faculty members who are practicing attorneys in California, Michigan, New York, Virginia and Washington, D.C.
 Students must participate in the ITC for two semesters so that they can gain exposure to a range of international transactions and clients.
 Students typically will work on two to three transaction matters at a time.